-You can choose from a variety of native ferns, flowers, plants, shrubs or woody plants suited to almost any backyard.
-Native plants are beautiful, hardy, less expensive, easy to maintain, beneficial to the environment and thrive in Illinois gardens.
+You can choose from a variety of native ferns, flowers, herbaceous plants, shrubs or woody plants suited to almost any property.
+Native plants are beautiful, less expensive, easy to maintain and beneficial to the environment.
+They thrive in Illinois yards and gardens.

-The region’s popular eco-friendly lawn and garden program is available in Lake County.
-If you’re looking for tips on how to get started with native landscaping, Openlands can assess your property and offer advice.
+The Chicago region’s popular, eco-friendly lawn and garden program is available in Lake County.
+If you’re looking for tips to get started with native landscaping, Openlands can assess your property and offer advice.
 Some fees apply.
-Learn more and sign up for a Conservation@Home consultation today.

 LAKE COUNTY SEED COLLECTION GUIDE

 Collecting native seeds is fun!
 The Lake County Seed Collection Guide is an illustrated guide for seed collectors throughout the Chicago region.
 The book provides color photographs and descriptions of nearly 500 species of plants in seed, organized by season, habitat and growth form.
 The guide was designed and written for anyone to pick up and enjoy.

 View a snapshot of 60 species as you prepare for the Native Plant Sale.